Data Science for the Liberal Arts

 - An introductory statistics courses, which can be taken from any department that offers one on campus.
 Examples include: MATH 254, POLS 298, PSYCH 295, KINES 301, SOC 310 (offered every semester).

-- DATA-LA 320: Principles of Data Science (offered each fall).
-Prerequisites include: CS 133 and introductory statistics
+- DATA-LA 322: Principles of Data Science (offered each fall).
+Prerequisites include: CS 133 and introductory statistics (Note: This course has recently changed numbers from DATA-LA 320; the content is the same, just an updated number)

 In addition to the certificate requirements listed above, you must earn 6 more credits from data science courses.
 Options include: